Terra-Flux/PolyRL/REPRODUCE.md

 The average cost of standard H100x8 instance is $83.79 per hour, while spot ones are $21.28 per hour.
 The improvement of cost efficiency (token per dollar) is around 60%.
+You can also find the full trace in `/workspace/polyrl/tensorboard_log/verl_grpo_example/`.
+You can transfer that to your host and view by tensorboard.

 ### Demonstrate Preemption